open-mmlab/mmyolo/docs/en/recommended_topics/training_testing_tricks.md

 - This area is not a real person, such as the person on the poster
 - The area is too crowded to mark

 In this scenario, you cannot simply delete such annotations, because once you delete them, it means treating them as background areas during training.
 However, they are different from the background.
-Firstly, the people on the posters are very similar to real people, and there are indeed people in the crowded areas that are difficult to annotate.
+Firstly, the people on the posters are very similar to real people, and there are indeed people in crowded areas that are difficult to annotate.
 If you simply train them as background, it will cause false negatives.
 The best approach is to treat the crowded area as an ignored region, where any output in this area is directly ignored, with no loss calculated and no model fitting enforced.

 MMYOLO quickly and easily verifies the function of 'iscrowd' annotation on YOLOv5.
 The performance is as follows: